 Hello, Welcome to our Lab Website!

-Our research focuses on the molecular mechanisms of neurodegenerative diseases, such as Alzheimer’s disease and Parkinson’s disease.
+We investigate how cells maintain proteostasis and how the loss of this balance affects cellular health, aging, and neurodegeneration.
 We are located in the beautiful Anatomical Institute of the Ludwig-Maximilians-University of Munich (LMU) in the center of Munich.

 Panel 1